Former eastern territories of Germany: German reunification and German–Polish Border Treaty

+Recent controversies

+Claims by the Prussian Trust

 Some organisations in Germany continue to claim the territories for Germany or property there for German citizens.
-The Prussian Trust (or the Prussian Claims Society), that probably has less than a hundred members, re-opened the old dispute when in December 2006 it submitted 23 individual claims against the Polish government to the European Court of Human Rights asking for compensation or return of property appropriated from its members at the end of World War II.
+The Prussian Trust (or the Prussian Claims Society), founded in 2000, that probably has less than a hundred members, re-opened the old dispute when in December 2006 it submitted 23 individual claims against the Polish government to the European Court of Human Rights asking for compensation or return of property appropriated from its members at the end of World War II.
 An expert report jointly commissioned by the German and Polish governments from specialists in international law have confirmed that the proposed complaints by the Prussian Trust had little hope of success.
 But the German government cannot prevent such requests being made and the Polish government has felt that the submissions warranted a comment by Anna Fotyga, the Polish Minister of the Foreign Affairs to "express [her] deepest concern upon receiving the information about a claim against Poland submitted by the Prussian Trust to the European Court of Human Rights".
 On 9 October 2008 the European Court of Human Rights declared the case of Preussische Treuhand v.
 Poland inadmissible, because the European Convention on Human Rights does not impose any obligations on the Contracting States to return property which was transferred to them before they ratified the convention.

+Controversies caused by right-wing German political parties

-After the National Democratic Party of Germany, described as a neo-Nazi organisation, won six seats in the parliament of Mecklenburg-Vorpommern in September 2006, the leader of the party, Udo Voigt, declared that his party demands Germany in "historical borders" and questioned the current border treaties.
+After the National Democratic Party of Germany (NPD), described as a neo-Nazi organisation, won six seats in the parliament of Mecklenburg-Vorpommern in September 2006, the leader of the party, Udo Voigt, declared that his party demands Germany in "historical borders" and questioned the current border treaties.
+After World War II, the Gau of Pomerania was divided roughly with the western portion, now part of Mecklenburg-Vorpommern, Germany, and the eastern portion (including Szczecin) now part of Poland.

+In 2023, the head of the far-right AfD in Germany, Alice Weidel, sparked outrage when saying that the AfD was the most popular party in "Central Germany", which referred to the states in the former GDR.
+This was interpreted by some Polish commentators that Weidel thought the former eastern territories were the real "Eastern Germany".

+The AfD also set up a parliamentary working group on expellees and runs a facebook group for "Expellees, Returnees and German Minorities" (VAdM).